Water Utility Technician - Crew Leader

 - Colorado Commercial Class A or B Driver's License

-- The ability to obtain a Colorado Distribution 2 and Treatment Operator Class D within Aurora Water Department Guidelines
+- The ability to obtain a Colorado Distribution 2 and Treatment Operator Class D certificate within Aurora Water Department Guidelines

 - High School Diploma or GED